unknowtherwise67/Unified-Android-Tweaker/README.md

 - 1Ghz+ of ANDROID Device Processor/APU
 - 1GBs+/4GBs+ of RAM/ROM
 - ANDROID 6+
-- UNLOCKED BOOTLOADER, any installed root with module capablity
+- UNLOCKED BOOTLOADER and Rooted (Magisk, KernelSU, etc)
 - Minimum Linux Kernel: 3+ ; Recommended Linux Kernel: 4+
 - A brains with a little knowledges about softwares and experiences